 Yes.
 An applicant can be a doctor (MD or PhD), medical technologist preferably with an advanced degree, or any transfusion medicine or biotherapies professional working in the U.S. or outside the U.S. Emphasis will be given to first time applicants who meet the eligibility requirements and second time applicants who have also submitted a strong progress report.
 More experienced researchers who are changing fields to transfusion medicine and biotherapies are also eligible for funding.
 Priority in awarding grants will be given to innovative, new projects.

 Yes.
-NBF grants are international in scope.
+AABB Foundation early-career Scientific Research Grants are international in scope.
 Applicants do not have to be a U.S. citizen.
 All applicants will be considered regardless of age, race, gender, national origin or religion.
 The application must be completed in English.

 Eligible applicants are those working or training in disciplines that impact transfusion medicine, biotherapies or related sciences.
 Priority in awarding grants will be given to innovative, new projects.